 - Oil & Grease.
-During the drafting of this permit, the permit writer reviewed DMR data submitted by the permittee.
-Additionally, no evidence of an excursion of the water quality standard has been observed by the Department in the past and the facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of the water quality standard.
-As a result, monitoring requirements have been included in this permit to determine if the discharge has the reasonable potential to cause or contribute to an excursion of the water quality standard.
-As a result, monitoring requirements have been included in this permit to determine if the discharge has the reasonable potential to cause or contribute to an excursion of the water quality standard.
-Data will be reviewed at renewal to reassess this determination. - Total Phosphorus, Total Kjeldahl Nitrogen, & Nitrate + Nitrite.
-Effluent monitoring for Total Phosphorus, Total Kjeldahl Nitrogen, and Nitrate + Nitrite are required per 10 CSR 20-7.015(9)(D)8. - pH. ≥ 6.0 SU.
-The permit writer has made a reasonable potential determination based on the assimilative capacity of the receiving stream that the discharge will not cause or contribute to the excursion of the water quality standard for pH instream.
+Conventional pollutant, effluent limitation for protection of aquatic life; 10 mg/L monthly average, 15 mg/L daily maximum. - Total Phosphorus, Total Kjeldahl Nitrogen, & Nitrate + Nitrite.
+Effluent monitoring for Total Phosphorus, Total Nitrogen, Total Kjeldahl Nitrogen, and Nitrate + Nitrite are required per 10 CSR 20-7.015(9)(D)8. - pH.
+6.0-9.0 SU.
+The permit writer has made a reasonable potential determination the assimilative capacity of the receiving stream that the discharge will not cause or contribute to the excursion of the water quality standard for pH instream.
 Therefore, effluent limitations as required by 10 CSR 20-7.015 are substituted for the pH water quality criteria of 6.5-9.0 SU. - Biochemical Oxygen Demand (BOD5) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
 This facility is required to meet 65% removal efficiency for BOD5. - Total Suspended Solids (TSS) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
 This facility is required to meet 65% removal efficiency for TSS.

-Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality, except for flow, which was reduced to twice per week.
-Quarterly sampling is required for Total Phosphorus, Total Kjeldahl Nitrogen, and Nitrate + Nitrite per 10 CSR 20-7.015(9)(D)8.A.
+Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
+Quarterly sampling is required for Total Phosphorus, Ammonia, Total Kjeldahl Nitrogen, and Nitrate + Nitrite per 10 CSR 20-7.015(9)(D)8.A.
 Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)7.A.

-Sampling Type Justification: As per 10 CSR 20-7.015, BOD5, and TSS samples collected for lagoons may be grab samples.
-Grab samples must be collected for pH, E. coli, and Oil & Grease, in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, BOD5, and TSS collected for lagoons may be grab samples.
+Grab samples must be collected for pH, E. coli, Oil & Grease in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.